 - To notify your physician and the pharmacy personnel of any potential side effects and/or complications.

-- Submit any forms that are necessary to participate in pharmacy program, to the extent required by law.
+- Submit any forms that are necessary to participate in the pharmacy program, to the extent required by law.

 Este contenido esta disponible en: Español